-The in-service performance of many bridges built on the Geosynthetic Reinforced Soil (GRS) Integrated Bridge System (IBS) indicate the superstructure and approach fill coexist to maintain a smooth, bump-free transition without the need to include a traditional approach slab or special pavement system.
-This project will investigate the interaction between the end of different super-substructure combinations and a GRS integrated approach.
-The project will involve a series of laboratory experiments and computer modeling to simulate thermal bridge cycles and measure the resulting passive earth pressure against the GRS integrated approach in an attempt to understand the interaction with the integrated approach that can be applied to the IBS and other systems.
+The inservice performance of many bridges built on the Geosynthetic Reinforced Soil (GRS) Integrated Bridge System (IBS) indicate the superstructure and approach fill coexist to maintain a smooth bump-free transition without the need to include a traditional approach slab or special pavement system.
+This project will investigate the interaction between the end of the bridge and a GRS integrated approach.
+The project will involve a series of laboratory experiments and computer modeling to simulate thermal bridge cycles and measure the resulting passive earth pressure against the GRS integrated approach in an attempt to understand the mechanics of the IBS.
+In addition, the results of this research can be applied beyond an IBS to integral abutments.

 The key project objectives are: